 For births that occurred in the State of Texas within the past 75 years and deaths that occurred in the State of Texas within the past 25 years, only the person themselves or the immediate family members (child, parent, sibling, grandparent, or spouse) of the person whose name is on the birth certificate or death certificate are eligible to request a copy.
 Those with any other relationship must provide legal documentation, such as a court order establishing guardianship.
-You can obtain birth or death certificates from the Vital Statistics Office.
+You can obtain birth or death certificates from the Texas Department of Vital Statistics by visiting a local office, contacting them at 888-963-7111 or online at txapps.texas.gov/tolapp/ovra.